amedomaro/Oracle-iLearning/src/foundations/section8/practices/README.md

 ###### Games
 In a game, it’s important to note each team’s name, each team’s score, and the temperature that day.
-Number each game with integer ID number.
-This number increases as each game is played.
+Number each game with integer ID inputNumber.
+This inputNumber increases as each game is played.
 Keep track of every game played this season.
 This class stores an `ArrayList` of all games as a field.

 Your program should determine scores at random.
-The maximum number of goals any one team can score should increase proportionally with the temperature.
+The maximum inputNumber of goals any one team can score should increase proportionally with the temperature.
 But make sure these numbers are somewhat reasonable.